zakirhussainb/high-level-design/QUESTIONS.md

 When a CDN is used as the frontend for the entire application (both static and dynamic content), it provides a crucial security benefit: it helps **shield the application from Distributed Denial-of-Service (DDoS) attacks**.

 Because all traffic must first pass through the CDN's massive, globally distributed infrastructure, the CDN can absorb and filter out the vast majority of malicious traffic from a DDoS attack before it ever reaches the much smaller, more vulnerable origin server.
 The CDN's scale provides an effective defense that would be difficult for a typical application to build on its own.

+# System Design Interview Questions: Partitioning

+Here are several interview questions and answers based on the provided chapter, focusing on the strategies and challenges of partitioning (or sharding) data in large-scale systems.

+---

+## Question 1: Range Partitioning vs. Hash Partitioning

+**Scenario:** You are designing a new distributed key-value database and need to choose a strategy for partitioning the data across multiple nodes.
+The two primary methods to consider are **range partitioning** and **hash partitioning**.

+**Question:** Compare and contrast these two partitioning strategies.
+What is the main benefit and the main drawback of each approach, particularly concerning hotspots and the ability to perform efficient range scans?

+### Solution

+The choice between range and hash partitioning involves a fundamental trade-off between how data is organized and the types of queries that can be performed efficiently.

+#### Range Partitioning
+* **How it works:** Data is split into partitions based on a lexicographically sorted key range.
+For example, Partition 1 could hold keys from "A-H," Partition 2 from "I-P," and Partition 3 from "Q-Z."
+* **Main Benefit:** The primary advantage is that it preserves the sort order of the keys across the entire dataset.
+This makes it very efficient to perform **range scans**, such as fetching all keys between "cat" and "dog."
+* **Main Drawback:** It is highly susceptible to **hotspots**.
+If an application frequently accesses keys that are close together (e.g., partitioning by date and all new data is for the current day), all of that traffic will hit a single partition, creating a bottleneck and limiting scalability.

+#### Hash Partitioning
+* **How it works:** A hash function is used to deterministically map each key to a seemingly random number.
+The data is then partitioned based on ranges of these hash numbers.
+* **Main Benefit:** By randomizing the key distribution, hash partitioning generally ensures a much more **uniform and balanced** distribution of data across partitions.
+This makes it far less susceptible to hotspots caused by access patterns on contiguous keys.
+* **Main Drawback:** The primary disadvantage is that the sort order of the keys is lost.
+Keys that were originally next to each other, like "cat" and "cattle," will be hashed to completely different locations.
+This makes it impossible to perform efficient **range scans** across the entire dataset.

+**In summary:** Choose **range partitioning** if you need to perform frequent range scans and can manage potential hotspots.
+Choose **hash partitioning** if you need a more balanced data distribution and your access pattern is primarily by individual key lookups.

+---

+## Question 2: The Rebalancing Problem and Consistent Hashing

+**Scenario:** Your team has implemented a hash-partitioned cache using a simple `hash(key) mod N` formula, where N is the number of cache servers.
+The system works, but when you try to add a new server to the cluster to handle more load (changing N to N+1), the cache hit rate plummets and the entire system grinds to a halt due to a massive data reshuffling.

+**Question:** Explain why the simple modulo-based hashing approach is so problematic when rebalancing.
+Then, describe a superior strategy called **consistent hashing**.
+How does its "imaginary circle" model work, and why does it dramatically reduce the amount of data that needs to be moved when a node is added?

+### Solution

+The `hash(key) mod N` approach is brittle because the partition a key belongs to is directly dependent on the total number of partitions, `N`.
+When you add a new server, `N` becomes `N+1`, which changes the result of the modulo operation for almost **every single key** in the system.
+This forces a massive and expensive reshuffling of nearly all the data across the network, which is why the system grinds to a halt.

+#### Consistent Hashing: A Better Approach

+**Consistent hashing** is a widely used strategy that is designed to solve this exact problem by minimizing the amount of data that needs to be moved during rebalancing.

+* **How it works:**
+    1.  **The Hash Ring:** Consistent hashing works by mapping both partition identifiers and keys onto an imaginary circle (often called a hash ring).
+A hash function is used to give each partition and each key a seemingly random position on this circle.
+    2.  **Key Assignment:** Each key is assigned to the first partition that appears on the circle in a **clockwise direction** from the key's own position.

+* **Why it's Better for Rebalancing:**
+    The magic of consistent hashing becomes clear when a new partition is added.
+    1.  **Adding a Node:** When a new partition, `P4`, is added to the ring, it is placed at a new random position.
+    2.  **Minimal Data Movement:** The only keys that need to be moved are the ones whose clockwise walk around the circle now encounters `P4` first, instead of their old partition.
+All other key-to-partition assignments remain completely unchanged.
+    3.  **Result:** Instead of a massive, system-wide reshuffle, adding a node only requires moving a small fraction of the keys from one existing node to the new one.
+This makes adding and removing nodes a much cheaper and less disruptive operation.

+---

+## Question 3: Identifying and Mitigating Hotspots

+**Scenario:** You have designed a social media application where user data is partitioned across many servers.
+You notice that a few celebrity accounts are orders of magnitude more popular than others, receiving a vastly disproportionate amount of traffic.
+All requests related to these celebrity users (e.g., fetching their profile, posts, and comments) are hitting the same partition, creating a "hotspot" that degrades performance for all other (non-celebrity) users who happen to be on that same partition.

+**Question:** This "hotspot" problem is limiting your system's scalability.
+Explain how this issue can occur in both **range-partitioned** and **hash-partitioned** systems.
+What are some strategies you could use to mitigate a hotspot caused by a single, frequently accessed key?

+### Solution

+A hotspot occurs when one partition is accessed much more frequently than others, and it's a critical scalability challenge in any partitioned system.

+#### How Hotspots Occur

+* **In Range-Partitioned Systems:** Hotspots often occur due to the application's access patterns.
+For example, if we partition user data by signup date, a sudden event (like a viral marketing campaign) could cause a flood of new signups, all of which would hit the single partition responsible for the current date range.
+* **In Hash-Partitioned Systems:** Hash partitioning distributes keys well, but it cannot eliminate hotspots caused by a non-uniform access pattern.
+If a single key (like a celebrity's user ID) is accessed very frequently, the partition that hosts that key's hash will become overloaded, regardless of how well other keys are distributed.

+#### Mitigation Strategies for a Single Hot Key

+When a hotspot is caused by a single, extremely popular key (like the celebrity account), simply rebalancing the partitions won't help, as the hot key will just move to a different partition and create a new hotspot there.
+The solution is to split the work for the hot key itself.

+One common strategy mentioned in the text is to **split the key into sub-keys**.

+* **How it works:** Instead of having a single key `celebrity_user_id`, we can add a random prefix or suffix to it.
+For example, when a read request for the celebrity comes in, we can prepend a random number from 1 to 10 to the key, such as `5-celebrity_user_id`.
+* **The Result:** The read requests for this single user are now spread across 10 different keys, which will be hashed to 10 different partitions.
+This effectively distributes the load for the single hot user across multiple nodes.
+The trade-off is that this adds complexity, as writes to this user's data would now have to be written to all 10 sub-keys to ensure reads get the latest data.